Paying Your Amazon Sales Tax in Canada

 Michael Pignatelli

-A sales tax is a value-added consumption tax that tax authorities include in the sales price of goods and services.
+A sales tax is a value-added consumption tax included in the sales price of goods and services.
 The sales tax is paid at the buyer's expense, which the seller must file to the appropriate tax authorities.

 The Canadian government imposes three different taxes for the computation of a sales tax: